threefoldfoundation/www_threefold_io/content/farm/index.md

 ### A new way of growing the Internet

 3Nodes provide Internet capacity for millions of people using ThreeFold’s Planetary Network, and you earn TFT for doing so.
-And because of a unique operating system, called Zero-OS, once turned on your 3Node runs by itself.
+And because of a unique operating system, called Zero-OS, once turned on your 3Node runs by itself. *See how things are changing in [our next phase](/next).*

 {% end %}